dvtate/postfix-haskell/planning/README.md

 CBA to make a formalized language spec since nothing is set in stone, but do occasionally enjoy making guides/intros

-## `stdlib/`
-A working (as in work in progress) standard library for the language.
-Just so that I don't have to include a bunch basics in demos

 ## Other stuff
 - `.ts` files: these are probably demos
 - `.js` files: these are probably experiments/unrelated demos